s-prshah/cache_eviction_simulation/README.md

 ## Contact

-If you have any questions please feel free to see Papon in office hours, or email him at papon@bu.edu.
+If you have any questions please feel free to see Prisha in office hours, or email her at prishashah001@gmail.com.